KvalitetsIT/helm-service-chart/service/documentation/04_AddingDeployment.md

 > see full configuration [here]( #Configuration)

 First of all we need to specify the basics.
 We need to provide env-variables, arguments for our container, and also containerports.
+The image we need to deploy, has already been specified in chapter before [the basics](#adding-basics).
 ```yaml
 deployment:
 ...